How to Claim EU Flight Cancellation Compensation

 - Airlines may deny your initial claim or ignore your claim request entirely, our team tackle bureaucratic hurdles to get you the money you deserve.

 AirHelp will get no fee unless you get compensated.
 For the processing of claims, we used fixed fees that depend on the type of claim.
-The fixed fee frequently corresponds to around 25% of the potential compensation.
 For more information on our fee structure, check our price list.

 If you would prefer to claim your flight cancellation compensation yourself, please still make use of our tools.
 Our leading edge claim eligibility check and air passenger rights education services will tell you what you are entitled to.
 All are completely free.